Ushio/ProgressiveMultiJitteredSampleSequences/README.md

 ![img](notes/note_pmj.png)

 ## Tips
 - It'd be better to use integer for sample on PMJ implementation.
 Because the occupied stratum checking must be strict.
+Sometimes I have faced infinity loop at the occupied rejection logic.

 ## references
 Per Christensen, Andrew Kensler, Charlie Kilpatrick, "Progressive Multi-Jittered Sample Sequences"